 The AER has created operational documents which contain more information about the CCP's role and provide guidance on how the CCP is governed.

-The CCP has 9 current members appointed by the AER.
+The CCP has 8 current members appointed by the AER.
+Members work on regulatory determinations in sub-panels of 2 to 4 members.
 The members have significant local and international expertise, spanning fields including economic regulation, energy networks and consumer representation.

 The members are: